mouseless/baked/docs/layers/domain.md

 ## Domain Model

 `DomainModel` is a reflection cache that stores and reuses type metadata, properties, methods, parameters, and attribute information.
 Since baked relies on dynamic code generation based on certain set of rules or conventions, `DomainModel` serves as the core foundation of the system by providing a reusable and extendable reflection metadata.

 ### Extending Domain Model

 Baked utilizes the `Attribute` system to mark or add additional metadata to reflected types, members, or parameters.
 All models defined within the `DomainModel` has their own attributes collection initialized with dotnet or user provided attributes, which allows layers and features to define custom behaviors, metadata, or runtime behaviours.

-In order to create a specific set of rules or behaviors, `DomainLayer` provides convention based configuration mechanism which are configured using `DomainModelBuilder` configuration target's `Conventions`.
+In order to create a specific set of rules or behaviors, `DomainLayer` provides [convention system](#convention-system) which are configured using `DomainModelBuilder` configuration target's `Conventions`.

 ### Indexing Models

 Baked provides indexing mechanism of domain models according to their owned or added attributes to improve performance.
 Indexes of a model in domain can be specified from its builder options.

 ```csharp